 Interested and eligible producers (nominees) must complete a Nomination Form, which must be signed by five or more affected producers residing within the nominee's district.
 An Affidavit of Eligibility (part of the nomination form) must be completed and notarized, and the completed nomination form must be mailed to the Wisconsin Department of Agriculture, Trade and Consumer Protection within the stated nomination period.

 Dairy Farmers of Wisconsin director candidates should have an understanding of:

 The board exercises general supervision and control over Dairy Farmers of Wisconsin's business and affairs and discharges all duties as required by law.
 In addition, the board formulates and sets Dairy Farmers of Wisconsin policies.
 Directors make policies and procedures consistent with state law and Dairy Farmers of Wisconsin's bylaws for management of business and guidance of the board committees, officers, employees and agents of Dairy Farmers of Wisconsin.

-Most Board and standing committee meetings are held in the Dairy Farmers of Wisconsin office in Madison based on a fiscal-year schedule approved by the Board.
-Generally, one- or two-day Board meetings are scheduled in January, March, April, June, July, and October; and one-day standing committee meetings are held in September.
+Most Board and standing committee meetings are held at the Dairy Farmers of Wisconsin's office in Madison based on a fiscal-year schedule approved by the Board.
+Generally, one-day Board meetings are scheduled in January, March, April, June, July, and October; and two adjacent days of one-day standing committee meetings are held in September or November.
 However, all meeting dates, meeting length (one or two days), and meeting locations are subject to change.